fluidnotions/jpa-rest-experiments/README.md

 # jpa rest experiments - exposing jpa entities as rest resources with minimal code

+## Synopsis

+The combination of entity relational mapping (ORM) with complete relationships, and the auto-generation of rest endpoints, allows for a very powerful and flexible api with minimal code.
+Which is self documenting, and can be tested directly from the swagger docs.

 ## Overview

 * swagger rest api documentation available at http://localhost:8080/docs